threefoldtecharchive/info_manual3/wiki/releasenotes3/tfgrid_release_3_0_a5.md

 ## TF Playground v3.0.0 Alpha-5

-### New community and blockchain solutions
-On the last release, we have added new deployable community solutions on [TF Playground](https://play.grid.tf/#/), such as Peertube, Funkwhale and Taiga, Mattermost as well as some developer tools like CapRover, Virtual Machine, Kubernetes and Owncloud.

-On this release, we have added **community and blockchain solutions** such as Discourse (forum), Presearch Node and Casperlabs validator node.

 ### UX Improvements: Simplified Solution Deployment Sizing
 On this release we have created **UX improvements on the existing TF Playground** website to provide a better experience for our users.
 One of them is by simplifying solution deployment processes by adding deployment size options.